Revisiting Very High Energy Gamma-Ray Absorption in Cosmic Propagation under the Combined Effects of Axion-Like Particles and Lorentz Invariance Violation: Introduction

-Despite theoretical expectations of substantial attenuation due to pair production with EBL, observations of VHE gamma rays from distant blazars consistently reveal a level of transparency exceeding standard model predictions \citep[see e.g.][]{car2024}.
-This tension significantly challenges us to understanding of gamma-ray propagation.
+Despite theoretical expectations of substantial attenuation due to pair production with EBL, observations of VHE gamma rays from distant blazars consistently reveal a level of transparency exceeding standard model predictions \citep[see e.g.,][]{car2024}.
+This tension poses a significant challenge to our understanding of gamma-ray propagation.
 Initial evidence arose from H.E.S.S. observations of blazars such as H 2356-309 ($z = 0.165$) and 1ES 1101-232 ($z = 0.186$), whose spectra could only be reconciled with EBL densities substantially below established models \citep{aha2006}.
 Additional support came from MAGIC observations of the high-redshift AGN 3C 279 ($z = 0.54$) \citep{mag2008}.
 A systematic trend of reduced absorption in the VHE spectral slopes of AGN at $z > 0.2$ was also reported by \cite{dea2013}, further reinforcing the anomaly.
-Besides, the recent detection of multi-TeV gamma rays from GRB 221009A ($z = 0.151$), including photons up to 18 TeV observed by LHAASO \citep{caoz2023} and a 251 TeV photon candidate reported by the Carpet collaboration \citep{dzh2022,dzh2025}, presents a significant tension with standard models of gamma-ray propagation.
+Besides, the recent detection of multi-TeV gamma rays from GRB 221009A, including photons up to 18 TeV observed by LHAASO \citep{caoz2023} and a 251 TeV photon candidate reported by the Carpet collaboration \citep{dzh2022} later updated as 300$^{-30}_{+42}$ TeV by \citep{dzh2025}, presents a significant tension with standard models of gamma-ray propagation.
 Under conventional EBL attenuation models, the observed spectrum-associated with the most luminous GRB ever recorded-would necessitate an unphysical intrinsic spectral upturn to account for the transmitted flux at these energies, even when adopting the lowest EBL density estimates.
 This discrepancy strongly motivates the investigation of beyond-standard-model scenarios, such as axion-like particles (ALPs) and Lorentz invariance violation (LIV), that could effectively reduce EBL-induced attenuation and increase the gamma-ray transparency of the universe.

-ALPs are pseudo-scalar bosons predicted in various extensions of the Standard Model, particularly in string theory and extra-dimensional frameworks.
-Unlike the Quantum Chromodynamics (QCD) axion, ALPs are not required to solve the strong CP problem and can span a wide parameter space in mass $m_a$ and photon coupling $g_{a\gamma}$ \citep[see e.g.][]{abb1983,con2006}.
-Their interaction with photons is described by the Lagrangian:

-where $a$ is the ALPs field, $F_{\mu\nu}$ the electromagnetic field tensor, and $\tilde{F}^{\mu\nu}$ its dual.
-This coupling enables photon-ALPs conversions in external magnetic fields \citep{raf1988}, a process that can significantly affect high energy photon propagation over cosmological distances.

-LIV, a cornerstone of special relativity, may be violated in some quantum gravity frameworks such as string theory and loop quantum gravity \citep[see e.g.][]{ame1998, mat2005, ell2008}.
-In such LIV scenarios, the photon dispersion relation is modified as